saishwariya/Tableau-DB/README.md

    The best dashboard explanation format.
     *Region Comparison View:
      Side-by-side comparison of Primary and Secondary regions to easily evaluate performance differences.

     *Key KPI Indicators:
      Displays important metrics such as Sales, Profit, Orders, Customers, and Returns for quick insights.

     *Interactive Map Visualization:
      Geographic representation of sales distribution across regions for better spatial understanding.

     *Category & Sub-Category Analysis:
      Detailed breakdown of product performance with visual comparisons across regions.

     *Trend Analysis:
      Time-based charts to track sales and profit trends over a period.

     *Dynamic Filters:
      Allows users to select and compare different regions interactively.

     *User-Friendly Layout:
      Clean and intuitive dashboard design built using Tableau for easy navigation and analysis.

+  6. Screenshots / Demos Show what the dashboard looks like. -